godep-migrator/simpleforce/README.md

 ## Contributing

-Please submit an issue on Github before starting work on something, to make sure there's no overlap and that the new feature/bug fix is consistent.
+Please **submit a new issue or comment on an existing one** before starting work on something, to make sure there's no overlap and that the new feature/bug fix is consistent.

 Be sure to add your name and web address to the CONTRIBUTORS.txt file.